-An estimated 500,000 tonnes of ore stockpiles and tailings remain on-site requiring testing to estimate both gold and base metal grades as possible future sources of low-grade leachable feedstock.
+The site is also host to an estimated 500,000 tonnes of ore stockpiles and tailings remain on-site requiring testing to estimate both gold and base metal grades as possible future sources of low-grade leachable feedstock.